AtzeDeVries/jobernetes/README.md

 ```
 *note* that links in your kubeconfig should also be available in the container.

+### Recent changes
+* Less verbose logging, so setting `refresh_time` to a low number does not mess up your logging
+* Added abbility to set maximum parralel jobs.

 ### Config options
 Currently the options are limited.
 You can config a job in the `jobernetes_config` section